 Guides#

-pw_kernel: An experimental kernel for embedded systems
+pw_kernel: A Rust-based kernel for embedded systems

 Unit testing#

 pw_kernel includes a lightweight unit testing framework designed for both bare-metal and kernel-aware tests.
-This framework is crucial for ensuring the correctness and reliability of kernel primitives and application code.

 Writing a test#